shyanyong/tp/docs/UserGuide.md

 reminder
 ```

-You will then be able to see medications that are near expiry or low in stock on the right side.
+You will then be able to see medications that are near expiry or low in stock in the list.

 <box type="info" header="Notes">

-*  Medications that are about to expire are defined as medications that are expiring within the next 7 days.
+*  Medications that are expiring within the next 7 days will be shown.

-*  Medications that are low in stock are defined as medications that either have less than 10 tabs left or have 7 dosages worth left.
+*  Medications that either have less than 10 tabs left or have 7 dosages worth left will be shown.

 </box>